Free Osceola County Public Records: Look Up Information on Anyone

 • Description of Records Requested

-• Preferred Method to Receive Records
+• Preferred Method To Receive Records

 These personal background check requests are considered level 1 (name-based) and are subject to fees – standard background checks cost $5, and certified background checks cost $6.
 The state of Florida does not require agencies to fulfill requests within a specific time frame, only that results must be returned within a reasonable amount of time.